 Daily Health Screening Notification

 Students must complete the Daily Health Screening every day, regardless of whether or not you will be accessing campus on that day.
-Residential students should complete the screening before leaving their residential hall room.
+Residential students should complete the screening before leaving their residential hall room or apartment.
 Off-campus and commuter students must complete the screening prior to departing their off campus living arrangement to access campus or the broader Ithaca community.

 Students will be reminded to complete the Daily Health Screening each day via email and text message.
 This notification will come from the Center for Counseling, Health, and Wellness.

 Faculty and staff should complete the Daily Health Screening and Testing Registration form on IC Workflow to tailor the days that you receive the screening to when you will be on campus.
 You can re-access this form at any time to make changes as needed.
 You may also opt out of the screening if you have a remote status.

 Faculty and staff will be reminded to complete the Daily Health Screening on your designated days via email.
 This notification will come from Ithaca College Daily Health Screening.

 The Daily Health Screening asks questions regarding testing positive for COVID-19, exposure to COVID-19-positive individuals, and whether any COVID-19 symptoms are present.
 Based on the response to these questions, individuals will receive a prompt that indicates they are cleared to access campus or are not cleared to access campus, and should consult with a medical professional.
 The college is not collecting or storing specific medical information as part of the screen.

 The Daily Health Screening asks that all members of our college community pay close attention to their health.
 We recommend that individuals have a thermometer available to check their own temperature prior to accessing campus.
 Temperature checks will not be conducted regularly on campus.

 Current symptoms associated with COVID-19 include:

 - Shortness of breath or difficulty breathing